Key Takeaways:

 2. Flutter

-Flutter is an open-source framework for mobile app development developed by Google for building mobile applications from a single codebase.
-It uses the Dart programming language and focuses on creating visually consistent and high-performing apps.
+Flutter app development services commonly leverage Google’s open-source framework for mobile app development from a single codebase.
+It uses the Dart programming language and emphasizes visually consistent design, smooth animations, and high performance across platforms.

-Flutter is a perfect solution for teams evaluating what framework to use for developing a scalable app, with a strong focus on UI control and design consistency.
+Its strong focus on UI control and design flexibility makes it a reliable choice for teams evaluating what framework to use for developing a scalable app, with a strong focus on UI control and design consistency.

 ► Features of Flutter as an app development framework: